dpi/drupal-swiftmailer/README.txt

 module.

 The module requires you to download the Swift Mailer library with composer.
 You should require the module itself with composer.
-Please the the documentation on Drupal.org for further information on this topic.
+Please refer to the documentation on Drupal.org for further information on this topic.

 https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed